petdance/html-tidy/README.markdown

 tidyp installation process.

 * Your operating system may also have a package for tidyp that you can install.
-I am not aware of any packages at this writing, but they could still exist without me knowing.
+As of this writing, these operating systems are known to provide tidyp library:
+    * Fedora contains [tidyp-devel package] [4]
+    * FreeBSD contains [tidyp port] [5]

 You need only do one of these steps.